ivmai/bdwgc/docs/macros.md

 Scheme or Java.
 Assumes that all client allocation is done using the `GC_debug_` functions, or through the macros that expand to these, or by redirecting `malloc()` to `GC_debug_malloc_replacement()`.
 (Also eliminates the field for the requested object size.)
-Occasionally it could be useful for debugging of client code.
-Slows down the collector somewhat, but not drastically.
+It could be useful for debugging of client code.
+In combination with `NO_FIND_LEAK` macro, this could also be used to reduce code size slightly.
+Slows down the collector somewhat (if the `GC_debug_` functions are used), but not drastically.

 `SAVE_CALL_COUNT=<n>` - Sets the number of call frames saved with objects allocated through the debugging interface.
 Affects the amount of